rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_phrasing_2a.png",
       "ratio": "4-3",
-      "caption": "Do use positive phrasing for labels."
+      "caption": "use positive phrasing"
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_phrasing_2b.png",
       "ratio": "4-3",
-      "caption": "Don't use negative phrasing for labels."
+      "caption": "use negative phrasing for labels"
     }
   ],